A folded model for compositional data analysis: Introduction

-Regardless of the transformation chosen, the usual approach for modeling compositional data is to assume that the transformed data is multivariate normally distributed.
-While the $\alpha$-transformation offers flexibility, a disadvantage of this transformation is that it maps the compositional data from the simplex ($\mathbb{S}^{D-1}$) to a subset of $\mathbb{R}^{D-1}$, and not $\mathbb{R}^{D-1}$ itself on which the multivariate normal density is defined.
+Regardless of the transformation chosen, the usual approach for modeling compositional data is to assume that the transformed data are multivariate normally distributed.
+While the $\alpha$-transformation offers flexibility, a disadvantage of this transformation is that it maps the compositional data from the simplex ($\mathbb{S}^{D-1}$) to a subset of $\mathbb{R}^{D-1}$, and not $\mathbb{R}^{D-1}$ itself on which the multivariate normal density is defined\footnote{In the univariate case, for example, imagine fitting a normal (and not a truncated normal) to a limited space of its support.}.
 An improvement to this method can be obtained by using a folded model procedure, similar to the approach used in Scealy \& Welsh (2014) and to the folded normal distribution in $\mathbb{R}$ employed in Leone, Nelson \& Nottingham (1961) and Johnson (1962).
 The folded normal distribution in $\mathbb{R}$, for example, corresponds to taking the absolute value of a normal random variable and essentially ``folding'' the negative values to the positive side of the distribution.
 The model we propose here works in a similar fashion where values outside the simplex are mapped inside of it via a folding type transformation.
 An advantage of this approach over the aforementioned log-ratio methodology is that it allows one to fit any suitable multivariate distribution on $\mathbb{S}^{D-1}$ through the parameter $\alpha$.

 The paper is structured as follows.
-In Section \ref{foldingtech} we describe the folding approach and in Section \ref{insideout} we introduce the $\alpha$-folded multivariate normal model for compositional data, along with the EM algorithm for maximum likelihood estimation (MLE), an algorithm for generating data from the proposed folded distribution, inference for $\alpha$ and an approach for principal component analysis.
-Simulation studies are conducted in Section \ref{sim and data} to assess the estimation accuracy of the parameters and two data sets are analyzed to further assess the performance of our model.
-Finally, concluding remarks may be found in Section \ref{conclusion}.
+In Section \ref{foldingtech} we describe the folding approach and in Section \ref{insideout} we introduce the $\alpha$-folded multivariate normal model for compositional data, along with the EM algorithm for maximum likelihood estimation, an algorithm for generating data from the proposed folded distribution and inference for the transformation parameter $\alpha$.
+Four data sets are analyzed in Section \ref{data} that illustrate both the advantages and limitations of the proposed model.
+Finally, simulation studies are provided in Section \ref{sim} to assess the estimation accuracy of the parameters and computational burden of the algorithm, and concluding remarks may be found in Section \ref{conclusion}.

-\section{The $\alpha$ folding technique}
+\section{The $\alpha$ Folding Technique}

-\subsection{The $\alpha$-transformation}
+\subsection{The $\alpha$-Transformation}